SamEureka/balenaCodeServer/gh_balena_auth.md

 <!-- Sam Dennon//2022 -->
 # GitHub & Balena CLI Authentication

-To use the gh and balena CLIs on balenaCodeServer (bcs) you will need to authenticate/login to the respective services using access tokens.
+To use the gh and balena CLIs on balenaCodeServer you will need to authenticate/login to the respective services using access tokens.

 This process is very similar in other services or CLIs that you might install on your own balenaCodeServer.
 I'll provide basic instructions here and links to the documentation if you want to take a deeper dive.